olevski/eh/README.md

 - `EscapeHatch` function that should be deferred and given access to the enclosing function named `Result` argument so that the error can be recovered and the enclosed function can be interrupted early if an error occurs.
+- `CatchError` function should be deferred to correctly handle errors from the enclosed function before they reach the `EscapeHatch`.
+- `Fallback` function, which also serves as a deferred function, handles errors by providing a fallback value.

 ## Instructions

 A few simple steps to incorporate in your code:
-1. Return a named `Result` from your fuction
+1. Return a named `Result` from your function
 2. `defer` the `EscapeHatch` function with pointer to the named `Result` argument
 3. Wrap functions that return `any, error` into `eh.NewResult` to get `Result`
 4. Call `Eh()` on any `Result` to stop the execution if there is an error